ToddE/pifigo/README.md

     * Confirm your client device (phone/PC) supports mDNS/Bonjour.
     * Try finding the device's IP via your router's admin page or a network scanner tool (like "Fing" mobile app) and access `http://<IP_address>/` directly.

-## 9. Contributing
+## 8. Contributing

-We welcome contributions to `pifigo`!
-Please see the `CONTRIBUTING.md` file (if you create one) for guidelines on how to contribute.
+We welcome contributions to **pifigo**!
+Please see the [CONTRIBUTING.md](https://github.com/ToddE/pifigo/blob/main/CONTRIBUTING.md) file (if you create one) for guidelines on how to contribute.

-## 10. License
+## 9. License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ToddE/pifigo/blob/main/LICENSE.md) file for details.